MundM2007/Ultimate-Unification/README.md

 # Ultimate Unification

-Ultimate Unification is a python and kubejs script utility made for unification.
-It unifies items, ores and fluids and hides unused ones.
-For recipes, it removes duplicates and makes them use the same material for in and output.
-New items and recipes can also be added allowing for more similar recipes across all materials.
-Also unifies loot tables and allows to use new ore processing that was added in 1.18.
+Ultimate Unification is a Python and KubeJS script utility designed for unification in Minecraft.
+It streamlines various aspects of the game:

+Item Unification: Combines similar items, ores, and fluids while hiding unused ones.
+Recipe Unification: Removes duplicates and ensures consistent material usage for input and output.
+Loot Table Unification: Ensures all loot sources drop the correct, unified materials.
+Expanded Content: Easily add new items and recipes for a more cohesive experience across all materials.
+1.18 Backport: Brings ore processing mechanics, strata-based ore generation, and drop logic from 1.18 to 1.16.5.

 Ultimate Unification is highly configurable to your needs.
 Available for 1.16.5.